North Carolina is home to various types of wasps, and it’s important to be aware of these different species if you live there.

 It has a powerful sting, although it is not usually aggressive.
 Females use their stinger to paralyze prey, stored in an underground nest for the larva to feed on.

-Males do not have stingers and are not able to sting.
+Males do not have stingers and cannot sting.
 These types of wasps in North Carolina can be beneficial because they help to control cicada populations.

 While they are capable of stinging, they will only do so if they are threatened or provoked.